gitan12/Predicting_Insurance_Premium/README.md

-# Simple Linear Regression Project: Predicting Premium Based on Age
+#  Predicting Insurance Premium Based on Age using Machine Learning

-This project uses simple linear regression, a basic and essential machine learning technique, to predict the insurance premium amount based on a person's age.
-Here's a step-by-step guide to understand this project.
+In this project, we used an insurance premium dataset to predict the premium amount based on age using simple linear regression.

 ## Table of Contents
 1. Introduction